alexalexyang/botschaft_deprecated/README.md

 **root**

 Contains main.go, which contains handlers.
-Handlers call up the appropriate view controller function for each page we visit.
+Handlers call the appropriate controller function for each page we visit.

 **models**